cybertraining-dsc/fa20-523-312/project/project.md

 ## 2. Background Research and Previous Work

 After reviewing the necessary background literture and previous work that has been done in this field, it can be stated that most of such endeavors focussed majorly on continuous environmental data collection with the help of sensors attached to a stationary buoy in a particular location of a water-body.
-Some of the other endeavors did involve deploying a non-stationary vehicle that collected data from large swaths of geographical areas in a particular water body.
+Some of the other endeavors did involve deploying a non-stationary vehicle that collected data from large swaths of geographical areas in various water bodies [^1], while some others focussed on niche areas involving migration pattern exhibited by zooplanktons upon natural and aritifical irradiance [^2].
 However, neither did such attempts focus much on the data analysis portion for multiple sensory input(s) nor did it involve an intricate procedure to compare the collected data with historical trends so as to arrive at a suitable conclusion regarding the extent of environmental degradation.

 As mentioned in the previous section, this research project will exhaustively focus not just on the data-collection portion by a non-stationary vehicle, but it will also involve employing deeper study towards the subject of big-data analysis of both the current data of the system in question and the past data obtained for similar aquatic profiles.
 In this way, it would be possible to learn more about the toxicological aspects of the ecosystem in question.

 ## 3. Choice of Data-sets